 2. Water helps retain moisture of the biscuits: If you want to reheat biscuits in a microwave without making them dry out, just place a cup of water in the microwave.
 The steam evaporating during the reheating process will make the biscuits softer and crispier.

-3. Using tin foil to wrap biscuits reheated in an oven: Wrapping your biscuits with tin foil before reheating them in an oven can restore the most original crispiness of biscuits.
+Using tin foil to wrap biscuits reheated in an oven: Wrapping your biscuits with tin foil can restore the most original crispiness of biscuits.
+Despite the differences between aluminum foil and tin foil, you can use aluminum foil as a substitute in this case if you don’t have tin foil.

 4. Do not try to overheat to keep the biscuits warm: You should not leave the reheated biscuits too long in the oven or microwave when the reheating time is over.
 This will make the biscuits’ dough dryer and harder.